National League 2 North

-National League 2 North is one of three level four leagues in the English rugby union system and provides semi-professional competition for teams in Northern England.
+National League 2 North is one of three level four leagues in the men’s English rugby union system and provides semi-professional competition for teams in Northern England.
 The remainder of England is covered by the two counterpart leagues National League 2 East and National League 2 West.
 The champion club is promoted to National One.
 Relegation is to either the Regional 1 Midlands, Regional 1 North East or Regional 1 North West, depending on their location.
 Rotherham Titans are the current champions.

 Before September 2009, it was known as National Division Three North.
 From 2009 to 2010 the Rugby Football Union (RFU) expanded the league from fourteen to sixteen teams.
 Each team played thirty league games on a home and away basis.
 The 2019–20 season ended before all the matches were completed because of the coronavirus pandemic and the RFU used a best playing record formula to decide the final table.

 The RFU approved a new structure for the National Leagues from the 2022–23 season.
 The league is reduced to fourteen teams, there will be a two-week break over Christmas and protected weekend breaks through the season.
 The competition structure will be reviewed every three years.

 Structure

-The league consists of fourteen teams and each play the others on a home and away basis, to make a total of 26 matches each.
-The champions are promoted to National League 1.
-The RFU will release details of relegation in the summer.
+The league consists of fourteen teams and each plays the others on a home and away basis, to make a total of 26 matches each.
+The champions are promoted to National League 1 while the runners up go into a four team promotion-relegation playoff with the runners up from National League 2 East and National League 2 West and the 11th placed side in National League 1.

+The bottom two teams are relegated to Regional 1 North East or Regional 1 North West; depending on their location, while the 12th placed side go into the four team Regional 1 playoffs with the 12th placed sides from National 2 East and National 2 North, as well as the Regional 1 playoff winners.

 The results of the matches contribute points to the league as follows: